lexibank/tlopo/out/vol3/chapter11.md

 ### 2.4.
 Terminalia spp.
 (Combretaceae)

 A number of Terminalia species have edible 'nuts', but only two are reported to be planted in NW Island Melanesia.
-They are T. catappa (sea almond, Indian almond, Java almond, TP talis, P alite, B natavoa) and T. kaernbachii (okari nut, B natalie).[^12] T. catappa is dis- tributed from southern India to Polynesia, but T. kaernbachii occurs indigenously only in New Guinea and the Bismarck Archipelago ([Bourke 1996](../references.md#source-Bourke1996), [Walter & Sam 2002](../references.md#source-WalterandSam2002): 260).
-Sev- eral other species with edible nuts occur in NW Island Melanesia but are only harvested from the wild (T. copelandii, T. impediens; lPaijmans 1976: 123-124), and yet other species have fruits with edible flesh (T. megalocarpa, syn.
+They are T. catappa (sea almond, Indian almond, Java almond, TP talis, P alite, B natavoa) and T. kaernbachii (okari nut, B natalie).[^12] T. catappa is distributed from southern India to Polynesia, but T. kaernbachii occurs indigenously only in New Guinea and the Bismarck Archipelago ([Bourke 1996](../references.md#source-Bourke1996), [Walter & Sam 2002](../references.md#source-WalterandSam2002): 260).
+Several other species with edible nuts occur in NW Island Melanesia but are only harvested from the wild (T. copelandii, T. impediens; lPaijmans 1976: 123-124), and yet other species have fruits with edible flesh (T. megalocarpa, syn.
 T. solomonensis, T. lapalagon).
 Several Terminalia species found indigenously in the Solomons provide good timber: T. brassii, T. calamansanai and T. sepicana ([Evans 1999](../references.md#source-Evans1999): 10--11).

 <a id="p-324"></a>

 Terminalia catappa is a stout broad tree growing to 10-25 m, with a short, often twisted, easily climbed bole.
 It prefers moister environments, is a common foreshore tree in New Guinea and the Bismarcks, and grows along the coastal strip up to an altitude of 300 m.
 It also grows in the floodplain forests and streambanks of Bougainville ([Peekel 1984](../references.md#source-Peekel1984):403, [Mueller-Dombois & Fosberg 1998](../references.md#source-MuellerDomboisandFosberg1998): 60, [Bourke & Allen forthcoming](../references.md#source-BourkeandAllenforthcoming)).
 Its leaves tum red and fall about four times a year, providing a calendrical marker in lagoon environments in Fiji.
 The fruit of T. catappa has a thin, fleshy exocarp covering a fibrous mesocarp fused with a thick, hard, irregular endocarp (the stone), within which is an edible seed with an almond-like taste enclosed in a red skin (testa) (Figure 11.4), eaten raw or roasted ([Evans 1999](../references.md#source-Evans1999): 12-13).

 Terminalia kaernbachii is more slender and has thinner branches than T. catappa.
 It is also taller, growing to 20-40 m ([Peekel 1984](../references.md#source-Peekel1984):403, [Evans 1999](../references.md#source-Evans1999): 41).
 Its fruit is the largest known among the Combretaceae and contains a large edible seed which ranges in weight from 1.5 to 10 g.
 Its distribution is quite different from the coastal T. catappa.
 It prefers instead inland environments up to an altitude of 1100 m with a greater diurnal temperature range.
 Until recently its distribution in the Bismarcks was limited to the extreme west of New Britain and to Manus Island in the Admiralties ([Walter & Sam 2002](../references.md#source-WalterandSam2002):260, [Bourke & Allen forthcoming](../references.md#source-BourkeandAllenforthcoming), pers. comm.).
-Unfortunately, T. kaernbachii has received relatively little atten- tion in the literature, partly perhaps because of its restricted distribution and partly because it is overshadowed by the better known and far more widespread T. catappa.
+Unfortunately, T. kaernbachii has received relatively little attention in the literature, partly perhaps because of its restricted distribution and partly because it is overshadowed by the better known and far more widespread T. catappa.

 The literature also attributes little importance to T. catappa, but this reflects a decline in its consumption since European contact.
 In the Solomons and Fiji the nuts tend to be eaten raw as snacks and collected by children, but they are not (or no longer?) used in cooking.
-Pai- jmans (1976: 123-124) and R.M.
+Paijmans (1976: 123-124) and R.M.
 Bourke (pers. comm.) report that it is often planted and is a common village shade tree in New Guinea and the Bismarcks.
 [Walter & Sam](../references.md#source-WalterandSam2002) ([2002](../references.md#source-WalterandSam2002): 255) say that T. catappa nuts are sometimes preserved by smoking in New Britain and Bougainville.
 The situation in Vanuatu is ambiguous.
 [Walter & Sam](../references.md#source-WalterandSam2002) ([2002](../references.md#source-WalterandSam2002): 255) report that T. catappa is largely spread by birds and bats, and little cultivated, but the fact that there are many varieties there may point to past selection through planting.

 In Vanuatu and on Waya (Fiji) the wood ofT. catappa was carved.
 In Vanuatu it is also used for canoes and for the frameworks of buildings ([Walter & Sam 2002](../references.md#source-WalterandSam2002):255-256, [Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).
-In Marovo juice squeezed from the leaves makes a medicine against vari- ous pains including toothache.
+In Marovo juice squeezed from the leaves makes a medicine against various pains including toothache.
 Bark scrapings wrapped in leaves and heated over a fire are squeezed to produce a liquid given to children who have a sore throat, cough or diarrhoea, and it has similar uses in Vanuatu ([Walter & Sam 2002](../references.md#source-WalterandSam2002):256, [Hviding 2005](../references.md#source-Hviding2005): 145).

 Comments in the agronomic literature about the relative insignificance of T. catappa are belied by the fact that there is a term with very widespread reflexes, namely POc &ast;talise.
 The denotatum of reflexes from New Guinea and the Bismarcks is usually noted simply as 'Terminalia sp.', but it is a reasonable inference that reflexes from coastal locations in New Guinea, from New Britain and New Ireland and from small islands all denote T. catappa (R.M.
 Bourke, pers. comm.) and that this was the denotatum of POc &ast;talise.
-If this inter- pretation is correct, then no term for T. kaernbachii is reconstructable on the basis of the available data.
+If this interpretation is correct, then no term for T. kaernbachii is reconstructable on the basis of the available data.

 <table>
 <tr>